-Cost of revenue decreased by \$7.6 million, or 8.9%, during the year ended December 31, 2023 compared to the year ended December 31, 2022.
-The decrease was due to a decline in virtual currency revenue.
-As a percentage of net revenue, cost of revenue decreased from 29.4% for the year ended December 31, 2022 to 25.0% for the year ended December 31, 2023.
-The decrease was due to an increase in advertising revenue which does not incur platform fees, and a reduction in royalty expenses associated with our revenue.
+Cost of revenue decreased by \$5.1 million, or 6.5%, during the year ended December 31, 2024 compared to the year ended December 31, 2023.
+The decrease was due to a decline in virtual currency revenue partially offset an increase direct to consumer sales, which incur lower processing fees.